-The article underneath has been published in the daily newspaper the Daily Tribune of Royal Oak, Michigan, on March 25, 1966.
+This article was published in the daily newspaper the Daily Tribune of Royal Oak, Michigan, on March 25, 1966.

 Also check other files on the Michigan 1966 swamp gas story.